kiminh/kNNBandit/README.md

 In order to evaluate the different proposals, we include two different metrics:
 - **Incremental Recall:** Measures the proportion of the dataset which has been discovered at a certain point of time.
 - **Incremental Gini:** Measures how imbalanced is the distribution of the number of times each item has been recommended over time.

-#### Reinforcement learning approaches:
-These approaches introduce the exploration-exploitation concept from Reinforcement learning:
-- **Not personalized multi-armed bandits:**: Epsilon-greedy, epsilon t-greedy, UCB1, UCB1-tuned, Thompson sampling
-- **User-based kNN:** The main contribution of this paper: we include an stochastic similarity that uses Thompson sampling to estimate the similarities between users.

 ## System Requirements
 **Java JDK:** 1.8 or above (the software was tested using the version 1.8.0_112).